Clay Water Brick

 Finding Inspiration from Entrepreneurs Who Do the Most with the Least

 Jessica Jackley is a Founder and former Chief Marketing Officer of KIVA, the world’s first peer to peer microlending website.
-KIVA lets users lend as little as $25 to poor entrepreneurs around the world, providing affordable capital for them to start or expand microenterprises.
-Named one of the top ideas of 2006 by The New York Times Magazine, and praised by Oprah, Bill Clinton and countless others, KIVA is one of the fastest-growing social benefit websites in history.
-Jackley was also recently praised by Forbes, named as one of 5 rising stars in Healthcare, Education, and the Environment.
-She is the author of the book Clay Water Brick: Finding Inspiration from Entrepreneurs Who Do the Most with the Least (Random House), which the Financial Times called “so thoroughly well meaning and engagingly put it is too magnetic to put down.”
+KIVA lets users lend as little as $25 to aspiring entrepreneurs around the globe, providing affordable capital for them to start or expand microenterprises.
+Named one of the top ideas of the year by The New York Times Magazine, and praised by Oprah, Bill Clinton, and countless others, KIVA is one of the fastest-growing social benefit websites in history and has, since its inception, raised over $1 billion for aspiring entrepreneurs across 206 countries.
+Jackley was also named by Forbes as one of 5 rising stars in Healthcare, Education, and the Environment.
+She is the author of the book Clay Water Brick: Finding Inspiration from Entrepreneurs Who Do the Most with the Least, which the Financial Times called “so thoroughly well meaning and engagingly put it is too magnetic to put down.”

-Jackley is currently an independent consultant and investor with the Collaborative Fund, and recently served as Walt Disney Imagineering’s first Entrepreneur in Residence, focusing on projects related to corporate citizenship, social impact, and happiness.
+Jackley was also a founder and CEO of ProFounder, which joined forces with GOOD to create innovative tools and experiences for entrepreneurs to crowdfund.
+She is currently an independent consultant and investor with the Collaborative Fund, and recently served as Walt Disney Imagineering’s first Entrepreneur-in-Residence, focusing on projects related to corporate citizenship, social impact, and happiness.

-Jackley served from 2010-2012 as a Visiting Practitioner at Stanford’s Center for Philanthropy and Civil Society.
+Jackley served as a Visiting Practitioner at Stanford’s Center for Philanthropy and Civil Society.
 She has taught Entrepreneurial Design for Social Change at Drew University and Global Entrepreneurship at the Marshall School of Business at USC.
-She is a member of the Council on Foreign Relations, a 2011 World Economic Forum’s Young Global Leader, and serves as an active board member or advisor for several nonprofit organizations including Habitat for Humanity.
+She is a member of the Council on Foreign Relations, a World Economic Forum’s Young Global Leader, and serves as an active board member or advisor for several nonprofit organizations including Habitat for Humanity.

 “Thank you for bringing Jessica Jackley to us.
 We were so thrilled with Jessica’s first appearance that we asked her to attend each of our events in a multi-city roadshow, totaling four appearances.
 Each time, Jessica delighted our audience with her wit, charm and compelling story-telling ability.
 We received many compliments about Jessica’s presentation from our attendees, and many said that “Jessica was an unexpected but relevant addition to our agenda.”
 After her talk at each event our attendees lined up to take photos and ask questions of Jessica – which she happily obliged to do!
 Jessica received 5 out of 5 for both content and delivery from everyone who rated her!
 Jessica is a true pleasure to work with!”Informatica